dimiksonkha/daily-activity-manager/README.md

 ## Daily Activity Manager
-Daily Activity Manager is a daily activity tracker web app using spring mvc and hibernet.Development In-Progress
+Daily Activity Manager is a daily activity tracker web app using Spring MVC and Hibernet.Currently the development In-Progress.